Search

 Frequently Asked Questions

 Nuclear energy is safe.
 Statistics show that nuclear energy is one of the safest forms of energy production.
-In addition, INL and other organizations are working on advanced nuclear reactor technologies that have passive safety features.
-That means they prevent accidents using the natural laws of physics without the need for electronics or human intervention.
-Considering the massive potential for human harm that comes from climate change, carbon-free nuclear options present a safer alternative to many traditional energy sources and complement the variable production of renewables.
+INL and other organizations are working on advanced nuclear reactor technologies that have passive safety features.
+This means they prevent accidents using the natural laws of physics without the need for electronics or human intervention.
+Nuclear options present a safe alternative to traditional energy sources and complement their variable production.

 A nuclear reactor converts the heat created by nuclear fission into electricity.
 Fission occurs when a neutron splits a uranium atom into two smaller atoms, releasing heat and more neutrons that split more atoms, continuing in a controlled chain reaction.
 The heat released by fission is used to create clean steam that spins a turbine to generate electricity.
 This is similar to how other types of energy plants use heat to generate electricity.